Hair Loss Medication in Singapore Guide – Oral Minoxidil & Finasteride

 What Is Male Pattern Hair Loss Or Baldness?

-If you notice your hairline starting to recede and a full head of hair starting to grow thin, it is easy to stress over what is causing it to happen.
-Is it job stress?
-An unhealthy diet?
-The reality is that a majority of hair loss in men is primarily caused by Androgenetic Alopecia, or Male Pattern Hair Loss.
+If you notice your hairline starting to recede and your once thick hair starting to thin, you likely have hair loss.
+In Singapore, hair loss in men is primarily caused by Androgenetic Alopecia, or Male Pattern Hair Loss.

-Male Pattern Hair Loss is characterised by receding hairline and loss of hair at the top and front of the head.
-It affects almost all men at some point in their lives.
-It is due to a combination of male hormones (androgens) and genetics i.e. it tends to run in the family, hence the name Androgenetic Alopecia.
+Male pattern hair loss can start as early as your late teens and gradually gets worse with age.
+It is characterised by a receding hairline and loss of hair at the top and front of the head.
+While male pattern hair loss affects almost all men at some point in their lives, some men experience this condition more severely due to hormones (androgens) and genetics.

 What Is The Cause Of Male Pattern Hair Loss?